Bužim: History

-Before the war, the town of Bužim was officially part of the Bosanska Krupa municipality.
+Before the Bosnian War, the town of Bužim was officially part of the Bosanska Krupa municipality.
 In 1996 Bužim became a municipality itself.
 The town was defended by the Army of the Republic of Bosnia and Herzegovina during the War in Bosnia and Herzegovina.
 One of the most elite and well known brigades of the Army of the Republic of Bosnia and Herzegovina, the 505th Brigade, was formed and based in Bužim.

 Due to so many twins being born in Bužim, there is an effort to declare it the "Town of Twins".